Macroglossa bombylans Boisduval, , in: Boisduval & Guenée, Hist. nat. Insectes (Spec. gén. Lépid. Hétérocères) 1: 334 Type locality: "Asie centrale".

 South Korea: Kyonggi Prov.
 (Gwangleung; Jugeum-san; Daeseong-ri; Asan Bay; Suwon); Kangwon Prov.
 (Chiak-san; Donghae); North Chungchong Prov.
 (Okcheon); North Cholla Prov.
 (Jiri-san; Namwon); South Cholla Prov.
 (Baekyang Temple; Mudeung-san; Wolchul-san; Jin-do); North Kyongsang Prov.
 (Mungyungsaejae); South Kyongsang Prov.
 (Gudeok-san; Pusan; Geumjung-san; Hamyang; Namhae-do; Goseong; Sancheong; Ulsan; Jinyang; Jinju; Hadong); Cheju Prov.
 (Cheju-do; Halla-san; Youngsil; Sinsan; Topyung; Ara-dong; Ora-dong; Cheonjiyun; Gyolae-ri; Hallim).

-Japan: Hokkaido; Honshu (Nikko; Tokei-ji; Yoshino; Yokohama; Komaba; Kugenuma; Fujisawa; Iruma; Momonoki Spa, 950m); Shikoku (Matsuyama); Kyushu (Kagoshima; Hikosan); Tanegashima; Ryukyu Archipelago (Yakushima; Amamioshima).
+Japan: Hokkaido; Honshu (Nikko; Tokei-ji; Yoshino; Yokohama; Komaba; Kugenuma; Fujisawa; Iruma; Momonoki Spa, 950m; Tokyo); Shikoku (Matsuyama); Kyushu (Kagoshima; Hikosan); Tanegashima; Ryukyu Archipelago (Yakushima; Amamioshima).

 Russia: Primorskiy Kray (Primorskiy).

-From Nepal and Bhutan through China to Taiwan, Korea and Japan, with one record from the Russian Far East.
+From Nepal, Bhutan and northeastern India (Arunachal Pradesh) through China to Taiwan, Korea and Japan, with one record from the Russian Far East.
 Also northern Thailand, northern Vietnam and the Philippines.